 During 2017, management initiated a strategic review to improve the Company's financial results in both domestic and international operations.
-As a result of this review, management began execution of a plan to retire certain underperforming and underutilized assets.
-The retirement of these underperforming and underutilized assets is expected to be completed in 2018.
+As a result of this review, management executed a plan to retire certain underperforming and underutilized assets.
+The retirement of these underperforming and underutilized assets was substantially completed in 2018.